Corner Gas: The Surveillance Bush

-The Surveillance Bush is a bush that is only seen in the first episode and the last episode.
-Karen is seen hiding behind it in the Police Cruiser in Ruby Reborn.
+The Surveillance Bush (the only foliage on the otherwise tree-less prairie surrounding the town) is a bush that is seen only in the first episode and the last episode.
+Karen is seen parked behind it watching for speeders in the Police Cruiser in Ruby Reborn.
 Davis and Karen are also seen on the last episode hiding behind it before tailing Brent in the final episode.
-Since there is no wind a cast member is actually lying down shaking the bush.
-The bush was only planted for those two scenes.
+Since there was no wind a cast member was actually lying down shaking the bush.
+The bush was planted only for those two episodes.

 Broadcast and distribution

-First run broadcast
+First-run broadcast

-In 2006, Corner Gas was the only Canadian-made top-20 TV show in all of Canada (other than hockey), the rest being American imports.
-It debuted in January 2004, outperforming all U.S. sitcoms among adults 25–54.
+In 2006, Corner Gas was the only Canadian-made top-20 TV show in all of Canada (other than a hockey telecast), the rest being U.S. imports.
+It first premiered in January 2004, outperforming all U.S. sitcoms among adults aged 25–54.

-Since 2004, the series's production coincided with that of another CTV program, Robson Arms in which Gabrielle Miller and Fred Ewanuick also co-starred.
-Miller also had a recurring role in the series Alienated in 2004, giving her the rare distinction of playing major roles in three unrelated television series during the same calendar year (although Robson Arms was not broadcast until 2005).
+Since 2004, the series' production coincided with that of another CTV program, Robson Arms in which Gabrielle Miller and Fred Ewanuick also co-starred.
+Miller also had a recurring role in the series Alienated in 2004, giving her the rare distinction of playing major roles in three unrelated television series during the same calendar year (although Robson Arms had never been aired until 2005).
 As of fall 2007, two seasons of Robson Arms featuring Miller and Ewanuick have been produced and released to DVD.

 Early in the run of Corner Gas, Toronto Sun television critic Bill Brioux reported an unconfirmed rumour that it had been unsuccessfully pitched to CBC Television, which came to be cited as evidence that the public broadcaster was out of touch with Canadian audiences.
 This was later revealed to be untrue; The Comedy Network was in fact the first and only network to which the show was proposed.

 Fred Ewanuick appeared as Hank on the Royal Canadian Air Farce's 300th episode in a spoof of Corner Gas, in which Yasir (Carlo Rota) and Sarah (Sheila McCarthy) from CBC's Little Mosque on the Prairie bought the gas station and fired Brent.
 Hank then debated with them the location of Mercy (the Saskatchewan town where Little Mosque takes place) in relation to Dog River.

 Live episode

-In the summer of 2006, the cast of Corner Gas performed a fund-raising benefit event for Regina's Globe Theatre called Corner Gas...Live, in which the cast performed a live episode of the TV series.
-The popularity of the hit sitcom caused such a rush for tickets that the Globe Theatre's online ticket sales system briefly went down as a result.
+In summer 2006, the cast of Corner Gas presented a fund-raising benefit event for Regina's Globe Theatre called Corner Gas...Live, in which the cast presented a live episode of the TV series.
+The popularity of the sitcom caused such a rush for tickets that the Globe Theatre's online ticket sales system briefly went down as a result.
 Another benefit was held during the summer of 2007.